Tove Lo discography

 Lo's debut album, Queen of the Clouds, was released on 30 September 2014 in the United States, to generally positive reviews.
 It peaked at number six in Sweden and number 14 on the US Billboard 200, and received platinum certifications in both countries.
 "Habits" was re-issued as "Habits (Stay High)" and released as the lead single from the record.
+(Note: Tove Lo initially self-released the song under the title "Habits" on 25 March 2013 as her second single.
+After she was signed to Universal Music, the track was re-released on 6 December 2013 under the new title of "Habits (Stay High)", as the second single from Truth Serum.)
 A sleeper hit in the United States, it peaked at number three on the Billboard Hot 100, and received a quintuple platinum certification by the Recording Industry Association of America (RIAA).
 In doing so, it became the highest-charting song by a Swedish act on the Billboard Hot 100 since "The Sign" by Ace of Base peaked at number one in 1994.
 Lo later collaborated with Swedish DJ Alesso in the song "Heroes (We Could Be)" in 2014, which became her highest-charting single in Sweden, peaking at number 5.

 In early 2016, Lo appeared as a featured artist on "Close" by American singer Nick Jonas, and "Say It" by Australian DJ Flume.
 On 28 October of that year, the singer released her second studio album, Lady Wood, which topped the albums chart in Sweden and peaked at number 11 on the US Billboard 200.
 Its lead single, "Cool Girl", entered the top 30 in Australia, New Zealand and Sweden.
 On 17 November 2017, Lo released her third studio album, Blue Lips, which peaked at number 15 in Sweden and charted in Canada, Netherlands, Norway, and the United States.
 On 20 September 2019, Lo released her fourth studio album, "Sunshine Kitty".
 The album's lead single, "Glad He's Gone", was nominated for the Best Music Video Award at the 62nd Grammy Awards.